kstenerud/concise-encoding/cte-specification.md

 A CTE document must be entirely in lower case, except in the following cases:

- * String and comment contents: `"A string can contain UPPER CASE.
-Escape sequences must be lower case: \x3d"`
+ * String, string-like array, and comment contents: `"A string can contain UPPER CASE.
+Escape sequences must be lower case: \1d"`
  * URI contents.
  * [Time zones](#time-zones) are case sensitive, and contain uppercase characters.
- * [Marker IDs](#marker-id) are not case sensitive, but case must still be preserved when converting between formats.
+ * [Marker ID](ce-structure.md#marker-id) case must be preserved.

 Everything else, including hexadecimal digits, exponents, and escape sequences, must be lower case.